aib/aibsmod-q3/aibsmod/readme.txt

 		This setting controls whether rockets can bounce off of walls.
 0 is the default and doesn't allow rockets to bounce off walls.
 Changing this setting to any number will allow rockets to bounce that many times.
 For example, if am_rocketBounce is 2, rockets will bounce off of the first two walls they encounter, and then explode on the third.
 If set to a negative number, rockets that have bounced off at least once will be able to hit their owners.
 Players can "callvote rocketbounce n" to change this setting.

 	* am_nonRamboKill <0/1/2>
 		This setting controls whether non-rambo players can be damaged by other non-rambo players.
 If it is "0", non-rambo players cannot be damaged by other non-rambo players.
-A value of "1" will allow such damage, but will not reward (or punish) such kills in [non-team] Rambomatch mode.
+A value of "1" will allow such damage, but will not reward (nor punish) such kills in [non-team] Rambomatch mode.
 A value of "2" will punish non-rambo killers by subtracting a point from their score in [non-team] Rambomatch mode.
 In Team Rambomatch mode, settings 1 and 2 do not differ and always reward opposing team non-rambo kills with +1 and punish team kills with -1.
 Players can "callvote nonrambokill 0/1/2" to change this setting.

 	* am_redGoalRotation and am_blueGoalRotation
-		These settings rotate the red and blue goalposts respectively, if the map isn't using custom ones.
-They are necessary on maps where the red/blue flag orientation isn't correct, i.e. the goalposts that have replaced the flags in Football mode are facing the wrong way.
+		These settings rotate the red and blue goals respectively, if the map isn't using custom ones.
+They are necessary on maps where the red/blue flag orientation isn't correct, i.e. the goals that have replaced the flags in Football mode are facing the wrong way.
 They can also be used to make scoring a goal more difficult.
-Their values are in degrees clockwise from the original orientation. (e.g. "am_redGoalRotation 90" means "turn the red goalpost 90 degrees clockwise")
+Their values are in degrees clockwise from the original orientation. (e.g. "am_redGoalRotation 90" means "turn the red goal 90 degrees clockwise")

 	* am_dropTeamPowerups <0/1>
 		This setting controls whether players drop their current powerups (e.g. quad) when they die in team games, as they do in FFA games.

 	* am_droppableWeapons <0/1>
 		Controls whether the "drop weapon" client command is enabled.

+	* am_teleportDelay <n>
+		Controls whether the "teleport" command (see the "Client Commands" section below) is enabled, and the delay between teleports.
+If it is a negative number, the command is disabled.
+Otherwise, it is the delay in milliseconds between successive uses of the "teleport" command.
+Players can "callvote teleportdelay n" to change this setting.

+	* am_spawnHealth <n>
+		If set (greater than 0), players will start with this amount of health.
+This variable can be adjusted by maps; see the Mapmaking section below for details.

+	* am_spawnNoMG <0/1>
+		If set, players don't start with a Machine Gun by default.
+This variable can be adjusted by maps; see the Mapmaking section below for details.

 Client Variables/Settings: